baby talk

 • Try soft foods

-How to Encourage Them at Six Months:
+How to Encourage Babies at Six Months:

 • Place your little one in a seated position with support so they can practice sitting up.